 - If your MAGI is over $66,000 ($132,000 for joint filers), you cannot claim the credit.

-MAGI for most people is the amount of AGI, adjusted gross income, shown on your tax return.
+MAGI, for most people, is the amount of AGI, adjusted gross income, shown on your tax return.
 On Form 1040A, AGI is on line 22 and is the same as MAGI.
-If you file Form 1040, AGI is on line 38 and you add back the following:
+If you file Form 1040, AGI is on line 38.

-If you file your taxes online, they will make sure you get the maximum amount of money possible.
+If you file your taxes online, they will make sure you get the maximum amount of money possible when claiming the lifetime learning credit.
 This results in you receiving your largest refund ever!